sdmans/b-track/README.md

 Clicking the light blue "Edit Bill" button to the right of the Last Action for each bill will allow you to edit the Category, Action, and Action Date.

 Below the Action History list, you'll see three buttons.
 Here's a description of what they do:
-* Update Bill: Once you've checked the status then, if an update is available, you can apply that update to the listed bill and then some of the data will change.
+* __Update Bill:__ Once you've checked the status then, if an update is available, you can apply that update to the listed bill and then some of the data will change.
-* Check Status: Check if updates are available for the selected bill.
+* __Check Status:__ Check if updates are available for the selected bill.
 This will check the latest information available in the API but that may not change very often.
 To test this feature manually, you can change the status using the light blue "Edit Bill" button next to last action for that bill by making a small change.
-* Delete: Delete the bill from your collection.
+* __Delete:__ Delete the bill from your collection.

+Using these features, you'll be able to create a list of different legislation that you can access and maintain from a single page.